 YMCA and Alternative Tourism

 The Asia and Pacific Alliance of YMCAs is a membership of 24 countries in the Asia and Pacific.
-It has been conducting several programmes with objectives of sustainable lifestyle, economic development of marginal communities, and preservation of environment and ecology.
+It has been conducting several programmes with objectives of a sustainable lifestyle, economic development of marginal communities, and preservation of environment and ecology.
 Sustainable tourism was seen as a means to implement such outcomes in a unique, interesting, and integrated way.

 YMCA is one of the most representative civil society movements in the world.
 This is borne out in the various works and social policies it has carried out including enabling life and peace, reducing poverty, protecting the environment, enhancing human rights, promoting fair trade, improving public health and sanitation, eradicating illiteracy, and providing emergency relief.